bbrfkr/suit/README.md

 * conn_name
 The name of connection.
 We can name the connection an arbitrary name.
 * conn_host
-The target server'S hostname or ip address.
+The target server's hostname or ip address.
 * roles
 Roles wanted to apply to the target server.
 * conn_user